-1.5.1 The Planning Commission shall hear and decide appeals from any order, requirement, decision or determination made by the Design Review Board or Planning Commission staff where it is alleged by the applicant in writing that Design Review Board or Planning Commission staff is in error or acted arbitrarily.
+1.5.1 The Regional Planning Commission shall hear and decide appeals from any order, requirement, decision or determination made by the Design Review Board or Regional Planning Commission staff where it is alleged by the applicant in writing that Design Review Board or Planning Commission staff acted illegally, capriciously, or arbitrarily.
 Such appeal shall be made within sixty (60) calendar days of said order, requirement, decision or determination.